Pretty simple really. Brilliant coffee, cute boutiques & outdoor adventures

 We’ve got to admit, poor old Wyong has copped a bad rap over the years, but the good news is there’s a change in the air and there’s plenty going in the taste buds department!
 Here’s a cheat sheet to what’s good in the north end of the Central Coast.

-After your coffee at Glee, take a walk through the Chapman Building and check out the other tenants.
-The 120 year-old building in the heart of Wyong houses not only Glee, but also Scout & Trader and The Green Room.
+After your coffee at Glee, take a walk through the Chapman Building and check out one of the other tenants.
+The 120 year-old building in the heart of Wyong houses not only Glee, but also Scout & Trader.

-Scout & Trader is all about homewares and gifting.
-The store is owned by Kiri, who’s opened the business six months ago.
-“I always dreamed of opening my own retail space,” said Kiri and her dream has come to life beautifully, inside the charm of the Chapman Building.
+Owned by Kiri, Scout & Trader is all about homewares and gifting who said “I always dreamed of opening my own retail space,” and her dream has come to life beautifully, inside the charm of the Chapman Building.

 Osteria A Mano